India national football team: Resurgence (2001–2011)

-2011–present
+Recent history (2011–2018)

 After participating the 2011 AFC Asian Cup, India's campaign to qualify for the 2015 Asian Cup began in February 2011 with the AFC Challenge Cup qualifiers.
 Bob Houghton decided to change the makeup of the India squad, replacing many of the older players from the Asian Cup with some young players from the AIFF development side in the I-League, Indian Arrows.
 Even with a young side, India managed to qualify for the AFC Challenge Cup.
 Despite qualifying for the AFC Challenge Cup, the AIFF decided to terminate the contract of Bob Houghton as he was charged with racial abuse towards referee which ultimately resulted in his resignation as the head coach of India.

 After having Dempo coach Armando Colaco as interim head coach, the AIFF signed Savio Medeira as head coach in October 2011.
 Medeira led India to another SAFF Championship victory, but also to their worst performance in the AFC Challenge Cup in March 2012.
 The team lost all three of their group matches, unable to score a single goal during the tournament.
 After the tournament, Medeira was replaced as head coach by Dutchman, Wim Koevermans.
 Koevermans' first job as head coach was the 2012 Nehru Cup.
 India won their third successive Nehru Cup, defeating Cameroon on penalties.

 In March 2013, India failed to qualify for the 2014 AFC Challenge Cup and thus also failed to qualify for the 2015 AFC Asian Cup.
 The team also failed to retain the SAFF Championship, losing 2–0 to Afghanistan in the 2013 final.
 After more bad results in friendlies, Koevermans resigned as head coach in October 2014.